NewtonPlus - A Fast Big Number Square Root Function

 Extensive testing has been done for this algorithm, and I believe all the errors have been removed.
 However, to guarantee correctness, the following can be added near the end of the sqrt function.
 It will have around a 10% performance cost.

-// lets test the integer fuction: val = Sqrt(x)
+// lets test the integer function: val = Sqrt(x)

 BigInteger squared = val * val;